 Legal professions - introduction

-This section contains information on professions in the legal field (description of the profession, conditions for access, etc.).
+This section contains information on professions in the legal field (description of profession, eligibility for admission, etc.).

 Overview of the legal system

-In Luxembourg, the courts are organised into two branches, the ordinary courts and the administrative courts.
-This organisational structure is based on the nature of the dispute.
+In Luxembourg, the courts are divided into two branches, the ordinary courts and the administrative courts.
+The nature of the dispute dictates which branch will hear the case.

-The ordinary courts (l’ordre judiciaire) consist of three justices of the peace (Justices de Paix), two district courts (Tribunaux d’arrondissement), a Court of Appeal (Cour d’Appel) and a Court of Cassation (Cour de Cassation).
-These courts are essentially competent to hear disputes relating to civil law, commercial law, criminal law and labour law.
-In the ordinary court system there are adjudicating judges (known as magistrats du siège, ‘sitting judges’) and public prosecutors (substituts and procureurs, known as la magistrature debout, ‘standing judges’), who are both regarded as belonging to the same profession of judge.
+The ordinary courts (l’ordre judiciaire) consist of three justices of the peace (Justices de Paix), two district courts (Tribunaux d’arrondissement), a court of appeal (Cour d’Appel) and a Court of Cassation (Cour de Cassation).
+These courts essentially have jurisdiction in disputes relating to civil law, commercial law, criminal law and labour law.
+Both judges (magistrats du siège) and prosecutors or deputy public prosecutors (magistrature debout) belong to this branch.

-The administrative courts (l’ordre administratif) comprise an Administrative Court of First Instance (Tribunal administratif) and an Administrative Court (Cour administratif).
-These courts deal with disputes in administrative and tax-related matters (direct taxes).
+The administrative branch comprises one Administrative Court of First Instance (Tribunal administratif) and one Administrative Court (Cour administrative).
+These courts deal with disputes in administrative and tax-related matters (impôts directs).

 The Constitutional Court (Cour constitutionnelle) is composed of judges from the ordinary courts and the administrative courts.
-It ensures that the laws comply with the Constitution, which is the supreme law of the land.
+It ensures that the laws comply with the Constitution, which is the highest legal authority in the country.

 There are two ways to become a judge: